-Drusen are associated with macular degeneration but are not diagnostic of the disease.
+Drusen are associated with age-related macular degeneration (ARMD) but are not diagnostic of the disease.
 Too many feel that these “spots” are indicative of ARMD, but they can, and often are, normal.

 What Are These White Lesions?

 Drusen are white spots, or lesions, seen within the layers of the retina.
 There are two types; hard and soft.
 The differences between the two are somewhat subtle.